Paris’s best-kept secrets revealed

 16 Rue du Repos, 75020

 Use your pass to join on to a Scandals & Love Affairs at Pere Lachaise Walking Tour if you wish to add a little scandalous spice to an otherwise macabre attraction visit....!

 5. Marché Couvert St-Quentin

 For all the foodies at heart who want to experience a bit of French gastronomy on the go, head down to Marché St-Quentin.
-Full of a wide range of cheeses to chocolates, breads and beers, tuck into some European delicacies under its 19th century glass roof for a memorable – and delicious – trip.
-Open: Tuesday - Saturday 8.30am to 1pm and from 4.00pm to 7.00pm and on Sunday from 8.30 to 1.00pm.
+Full of a wide range of cheeses to chocolates, breads and beers, tuck into some European delicacies under its 19th-century glass roof for a memorable – and delicious – trip.

 85 Boulevard de Magenta

-Why not try our free wine tasting at Ô Chateau with the Paris Pass if you fancy some more gastronomic delights.
+Why not try our free wine tasting at Les Caves du Louvre with The Paris Pass if you fancy some more gastronomic delights.

 Like many other cities, Paris has its very own Chinatown in the Triangle de Choisy.
 Among the high rise buildings you can find hidden Buddhist temples and a large Asian supermarket, as well as localised Chinese signage.
 If you’re in Paris for the Chinese New Year, make a trip to see the parade in all its splendour.

 For some culture-contrast, head to Palace de Versailles to immerse yourself in the French finery and luxury of a Parisian castle.